 The last of the four is named after Sir William Walworth, also a former Lord Mayor of London, who is best known for killing the leader of the peasants revolt, Wat Tyler.

-The building looks like the other four, but is also replica.
+The building looks like the other four but is also a replica.
 After the original building was destroyed in bombing raids, a very late 1950s building was erected on the site, Atlantic House, which did retain a set of stairs, but obliterated the original design of the building above.